Cruzader20/StartupConnect/README.md

 2. Sign In/Sign Up in Expo Go

-3. Paste the following link in the Enter URL Manually section - https://expo.dev/@cruzader12/StartupAwesome?serviceType=classic&distribution=expogo
+3. Paste the following link in the Enter URL Manually section - https://expo.dev/@cruzader12/StartupAwesome?serviceType=classic&distribution=expo-go

-4. Follow the steps mentioned in the presentation(PPT) to use the app.
+4. we can see the registration page:
+  New user can create an account by providing their email address as the username, creating the password and entering their phone number.
+The user will get verification email post registration.
+User has to then verfiy himself/herself.

+5. Users already having account can simply sign in using their registered email id and password

+6. New user can enter their details and create their profile.

+7. Once logged in, user will be directed to the homepage that displays the user name and brief one-line description.

+8. If the startup idea of a user matches with any other user, he/she can use the chat feature and connect to that other user to share his concerns, and then can start working together

 # ===> CODE STRUCTURE: